 For the years ended December 31, 2018 and 2017, the Company had recorded approximately \$2.0 million and \$1.4 million of revenue from HOC, respectively.
 As of December 31, 2018, the Company had a receivable balance of approximately \$1.5 million due from HOC.
-The receivable was paid to the Company in the first quarter of 2019.

 In addition, the Company recorded \$0 and \$9,000 of HIP fees (as a reduction to net revenue) for the Current Year and the Prior Year, respectively.

-On February 11, 2019 (the "Closing Date"), the Company acquired the Halston Heritage Brands from HIP, a wholly-owned subsidiary of HOH.
+HIP, a wholly-owned subsidiary of HOH.
 Pursuant to the Agreement, at closing, the Company delivered to HIP or its designees (collectively the "Sellers" an aggregate of \$8.4 million in cash.
 In addition, Xcel agreed to issue to the HIP 777,778 shares of the Company's common stock (the "XCel Shares"), subject to a voting agreement and a lock-up agreement relating to the Xcel Shares and a consent and waiver agreement each in from satisfactory to Xcel within three months from the date of the Agreement.
 In the event such agreements are not executed and delivered to Xcel, the Xcel Shares shall be forfeited.
 In addition to the closing considerations, HIP will be eligible to earn up to an aggregate of \$6.0 million (the "Earn-Out Value") through December 31, 2022 based on Excess Net Royalties.
 "Excess Net Royalties" during any calendar year for 2019 through 2022(each, a "Royalty Target Year") is equal to (a) the positive amount, if any, of the Net Royalties as calculated for such Royalty Target Year, less the greater of (i) One Million Five Hundred Thousand Dollars (\$1.5 million), or (ii) the maximum Net Royalties for any previous Royalty Target Year.
 "Applicable Percentage" means (a) 50% of the first \$10.0 million of Excess Net Royalties during the Earn-Out Period, (b) 20% of aggregate Excess Net Royalties during the Earn-Out Period greater than \$10.0 million and up to \$15.0 million and (c) 0% of aggregate Excess Net Royalties during the Earn-Out Period in excess of \$15.0 million.
-The Earn-Out Consideration shall be payable in cash or of common stock of XCel Shares (the "Earn-Out Shares") at the Sellers' option); provided, however, that if the number of Earn-Out Shares of XCel common stock outstanding as of the closing date (calculated in accordance with Nasdaq Rule 5635(a)) (the "XCel Share Limit"), then Xcel may, in its sole and unfettered discretion, elect to (x) pay cash for the Earn-Out Value attributable to the Earn-Out Shares that would exceed the XCel Share Limit; (y) solicit stockholder approval for the issuance of Earn-Out Shares in excess of the XCel Share stockholder approval is obtained, issue such Earn-Out Shares to the Seller; or (z) solicit stockholder approval for the issuance of Shares in excess of the XCel Share Limit in accordance with Nasdaq Rule 5635(a)(2) and, if such stockholder approval is obtained, issue such Earn-Out Shares to the Seller; or (z) solicit stockholder approval for the issuance of Shares Limit in accordance with Nasdaq Rule 5635(a)(2) and, if such stockholder approval is obtained, issue such Earn-Out Shares to the Seller; or (z) solicit stockholder approval for the issuance of Share Limit in accordance with Nasdaq Rule 5635(a)(2) and, if such stockholder approval is obtained, issue such Earn-Out Shares to the Seller; or (z) solicit stockholder approval is obtained, pay the applicable Earn-Out Consideration with a combination of cash and Earn-Out Shares.
+The Earn-Out Consideration shall be payable in cash or of common stock of XCel Shares (the "Earn-Out Shares") at the Sellers' option); provided, however, that if the number of Earn-Out Shares, when combined with the number of XCel Shares issued at the closing, will exceed 4.99% of the aggregate number of shares of XCel common stock outstanding as of the closing date (calculated in accordance with Nasdaq Rule 5635(a)) (the "XCel Share Limit"), then Xcel may, in its sole and unfettered discretion, elect to (x) pay cash for the Earn-Out Value attributable to the Earn-Out Shares that would exceed the XCel Share Limit; (y) solicit stockholder approval for the issuance of Earn-Out Shares in excess of the XCel Share Limit in accordance with Nasdaq Rule 5635(a)(2) and, if such stockholder approval is obtained, issue such Earn-Out Shares to the Seller; or (z) solicit stockholder approval for the issuance of Shares in excess of the XCel Share Limit in accordance with Nasdaq Rule 5635(a)(2) and, if such stockholder approval is obtained, pay the applicable Earn-Out Consideration with a combination of cash and Earn-Out Shares.